qdraw/starsky/starskyapp/readme.md

 ../starsky/build.sh --Runtime=osx.10.12-x64
 ```

-For Mac OS there is a bundle created: `starsky/starsky-osx.10.12-x64.zip` and this is coppied to the desktop application
+For Mac OS there is a folder created: `starsky/osx.10.12-x64` and this is coppied to the desktop application

 ## Build Electron